richb-intermapper/ScanSwitchesLogFiles/README.md

-#ScanL2Logs.py
+##ScanL2Logs.py

 This program scans InterMapper Layer2 log files to give a view of what occurred.

 The Layer2 discovery process is a series of SNMP table walks for each device.
-The L2 code asks for the following tables in sequence:
+The L2 code asks the InterMapper server for the following tables in sequence, then records the Kali protocol commands in the log file.

 * dot1d_Info
 * ifTable